Eburon-AI/supertonic/README.md

 ## Performance

-We evaluated Supertonic's performance (with 2 inference steps) using two key metrics across input texts of varying lengths: Short (59 chars), Mid (152 chars), and Long (266 chars).
+We evaluated Eburon TTS's performance (with 2 inference steps) using two key metrics across input texts of varying lengths: Short (59 chars), Mid (152 chars), and Long (266 chars).

 **Metrics:**
 - **Characters per Second**: Measures throughput by dividing the number of input characters by the time required to generate audio.
 Higher is better.